 - The number of properties covered by the indexing policy and needed to be indexed.

-Inserting a 1 KB item with less than 5 properties to index costs around 5 RUs.
+Inserting a 1 KB item without indexing costs around ~5.5 RUs.
 Replacing an item costs two times the charge required to insert the same item.

 The best way to optimize the RU cost of write operations is to rightsize your items and the number of properties that get indexed.

 - Storing very large items in Azure Cosmos DB results in high RU charges and can be considered as an anti-pattern.
 In particular, don't store binary content or large chunks of text that you don't need to query on.
 A best practice is to put this kind of data in Azure Blob Storage and store a reference (or link) to the blob in the item you write to Azure Cosmos DB.

 - Optimizing your indexing policy to only index the properties that your queries filter on can make a huge difference in the RUs consumed by your write operations.
 When creating a new container, the default indexing policy indexes each and every property found in your items.
 While this is a good default for development activities, it is highly recommended to re-evaluate and customize your indexing policy when going to production or when your workload begins to receive significant traffic.

 When performing bulk ingestion of data, it is also recommended to use the Azure Cosmos DB bulk executor library as it is designed to optimize the RU consumption of such operations.
 Optionally, you can also use Azure Data Factory which is built on that same library.

 Next you can proceed to learn more about cost optimization in Azure Cosmos DB with the following articles:

 - Learn more about Optimizing for development and testing

 - Learn more about Understanding your Azure Cosmos DB bill